Results of the Open Public Consultation on the mid-term evaluation of the Erasmus+ Programme

 For the results of this consultation you may refer to the:

-- Synopsis Report (by the external independent contractor ICF)
+- Summary Report (by the external independent contractor ICF)

 For the detailed results of the Mid-term Evaluation, and the adopted Commission Report (31 January 2018), please visit the dedicated webpage.

 The aim of the consultation was to gather comments and perspectives from various stakeholders and the general public on the relevance of the Erasmus+ programme's objectives, the effectiveness of the measures taken to achieve them and the efficiency of their implementation.

 It also gathered views on the coherence of the programme and its added value in relation to the challenges and opportunities in education, training, youth and sport sectors, compared to what could be achieved by Member States themselves.

 The aim of the consultation was to gather views particularly from those who have not yet been subject to any specific surveys related to this evaluation.

 The consultation covered the Erasmus+ predecessor's programmes (e.g. Lifelong Learning, Youth in Action, Erasmus Mundus, etc.) and contained forward looking questions regarding a possible successor programme to Erasmus+ in 2020.

 The European Commission encouraged stakeholders to use an on-line questionnaire to express their views.
 This helped to optimise the exploitation and sharing of answers.
 At the end of the on-line questionnaire, the respondents had the possibility to insert free text or upload a contribution about issues they felt had not been dealt with in the consultation.

 Initially, they were asked to provide background information (name of the individual or organisation, type of organisation or company, country of activities).
 This information was mandatory in order to process the replies (with the possibility to reply anonymously: see protection of personal data below).